Nucleus Vision Achieves Market Capitalization of $14.62 Million (NCASH)

-Nucleus Vision (CURRENCY:NCASH) traded flat against the dollar during the 24 hour period ending at 16:00 PM ET on February 16th.
-During the last week, Nucleus Vision has traded flat against the dollar.
-Nucleus Vision has a market cap of $14.62 million and approximately $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
-One Nucleus Vision coin can currently be purchased for about $0.0020 or 0.00000004 BTC on major exchanges.
+Nucleus Vision (CURRENCY:NCASH) traded flat against the dollar during the 1-day period ending at 0:00 AM ET on February 22nd.
+Over the last week, Nucleus Vision has traded flat against the dollar.
+Nucleus Vision has a total market capitalization of $14.62 million and approximately $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
+One Nucleus Vision coin can currently be purchased for $0.0020 or 0.00000004 BTC on exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.